mattroyer/mayak/README.md

 ##### Shine some light on your system.
 Make it easier to navigate.

-Automate the cleanup of your folders.
+**Goal**: Automate the cleanup of your folders.
 Create directories and easily move files to them.

 > Example: